K404/K504 — Electronic Studio Resources II: Policies

 Work on your assignments and project should be completed in MAC 304, the studio for this class.
 You reserve studio time via our web sign-up calendar.
 Press the [signup] link at the top of any course page to go to this calendar.

 You will be provided with a separate sheet regarding your studio responsibilities.
 We ask that you respect the equipment and use your best judgement in protecting the security of the studio.

-Please report all broken equipment or software immediately to both Prof. Hass and Prof. Gibson (email links above).
+Please report all broken equipment or software immediately to both Prof. Gibson and Prof. Warren (email links above).
 Report lost studio keys immediately to protect our security.

 Guests are not permitted without prior approval and then only for class assignment purposes.
-In particular, doing work for others using studio equipment (recording, editing recitals, burning CDs, cooking meth, etc.) is strictly forbidden!
+In particular, doing work for others using studio equipment (recording, editing recitals, burning CDs, etc.) is strictly forbidden!